leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 saying "clade B is not clade A" will make it harder for students to grasp the term.
 A [recent tweet](https://twitter.com/leomrtns/status/1369437415388102663) made me think about this again.

+There is [a recent paper](https://www.nature.com/articles/s41588-021-00873-4) describing how "widespread but inconsistent" usage of terminology has led to confusion in scRNA-seq, one example being "missing data" which does not agree with its statistical definition.
+On the same day I saw [a tweet](https://twitter.com/hjpimentel/status/1397371882450554881) commenting on another one, about "unbiased" protocols.

 Btw you don't need to be from the field to car about the proper terms.
 In fact that is the reason why we have to respect
 definitions: I don't need to be a graph theorist to know that a De Bruijn graph has edges between all neighbours, but if